 We knew the client’s DevOps transformation would be a failure if we couldn’t get their teams on board.

 And they had good reasons to be skeptical of this transformation.

 They had been following their own way of doing things for many years, sometimes decades.
-They knew their processes were imperfect, but they knew their processes worked well enough to get by… and they had no evidence that our proposed automations and standardizations would work at all— let alone deliver improved outcomes.
+They knew their processes were imperfect, but they knew their processes worked well enough to get by… and they had no evidence that our proposed mainframe application automation and standardization would work at all, let alone deliver improved outcomes.

 What’s more, they had already attempted to automate their processes before.
 The client’s 20+ mainframe application development teams had written many automation scripts.
 But these scripts were narrowly focused, poorly documented, and never really shared between teams.

 In short: the client’s past work in this area had never added up to the sort of end-to-end automated and standardized process environment that we were talking about.
 Even if these teams believed that what we were attempting to achieve was possible, they had a hard time believing that it could work for them.

 We took this resistance seriously.
 We knew we needed to overcome this resistance and convince client teams that any of their processes could be automated and standardized in even the smallest, most imperfect way—it was even more than just building great automation.

 We knew if we could do this, then we could start to disarm their concerns for the larger project, and to begin to build each team’s trust and belief in our project.
 If we could accomplish something small, it would lay a foundation that we could build upon for the next sets of bigger and bigger challenges.